alexnimo/Nimo-Awesome_repo/README.md

           <li>HRShell - an HTTPS/HTTP reverse shell built with flask.
 It is an advanced C2 server with many features & capabilities: https://github.com/chrispetrou/HRShell</li>
           <li>DNS-Shell - is an interactive Shell over DNS channel: https://github.com/sensepost/DNS-Shell </li>
           <li>ninja -  C2 server created by Purple Team to do stealthy computer and Active directoty enumeration without being detected by SIEM and AVs: https://github.com/ahmedkhlief/Ninja</li>
+          <li>faction framework - a C2 framework for security professionals, providing an easy way to extend and interact with agents.
+It focuses on providing an easy, stable, and approachable platform for C2 communications through well documented REST and Socket.IO APIs: https://www.factionc2.com/</li>
           </p3>
         </span>
  </ul>